Distribution functions for a family of axially symmetric galaxy models: Introduction

-In this paper we will use both of the mentioned approaches in order to obtain equilibrium DFs for some generalized Kalnajs discs.
+In this paper we will use both of the mentioned approaches in order to obtain equilibrium DFs for some generalized Kalnajs disks.
 Accordingly, the paper is organized as follows.
-First, in Section \ref{sec:finteq}, we present the fundamental aspects of the two methods that we will use in order to obtain the equilibrium DFs.
-Then, in Section \ref{sec:dfkal}, we present a summary of the main aspects of the generalized Kalnajs discs, at Section \ref{sec:kal}, and then, in Sections \ref{sec:dfm1} -- \ref{sec:dfm4}, we derive the DFs for the first four members of the family.
-Finally, in Section \ref{sec:conc}, we summarize our main results.
+First, we present the fundamental aspects of the two methods that we will use in order to obtain the equilibrium DFs.
+Then, we present a summary of the main aspects of the generalized Kalnajs disks, and then we derive the DFs for the first four members of the family.
+Finally, we summarize our main results.